appcelerator-archive/titanium_mobile_blackberry/README.md

 3) BlackBerry has forked the V8 Javascript runtime for BB10 and made it available on GitHub (https://github.com/blackberry/v8).
 To build the python scons tool is used.
 To build V8 using scons:
 	Download macports
-	From a command window execute "sudo port install scones" From a command window execute "source /Applications/bbndk/bbndk-env.sh"
+	From a command window execute "sudo port install scons" From a command window execute "source /Applications/bbndk/bbndk-env.sh"

 4) Now from the repo runtime directory execute "make" this will build the BB10 V8 binaries.